 What made you decide to take the crucial step and set up your own business?

 Ultimately, I’ve always dreamt of having my own company and running it according to my own ideas and principles.
 Actually taking that step was therefore only a question of time and a logical consequence of my personal career.
 The trigger came in the form of the paradigm shift in the banking world in the first decade of the new millennium.
 Sustainable client business was being increasingly marginalized – a development which contributed to the financial crisis.
 I was convinced it was the right time to strike out on my own and build a company that would allow me to develop an alternative investments business geared towards sustainability and in line with my ethical principles.
-In doing so, I also wanted to demonstrate that innovative, dependable financial engineering inspired by German quality standards is not only possible but also superior to the fast-paced investment banking that typifies the Anglo-American world.
+In doing so, I also wanted to demonstrate that innovative, dependable financial engineering inspired by responsible and persistent German quality standards is not only possible but also superior to the fast-paced investment banking that typifies the Anglo-American world.

 When you started up as an entrepreneur in Frankfurt, how did things go?

 It is not often that bankers set up in business on their own, especially in Frankfurt; London would be the normal choice.
 But I had the right idea at the right time.
 The distinctive concept of a sustainable approach to alternative investments was met with considerable interest in the market.
 The decision to establish our head office in Frankfurt also underlined that commitment, of course.

 When did the first milestone event occur in your corporate history?